Pjata/obsidian/1on1s/David/1on1 with David.md

 Half the team -> all of the capacity

 - [ ] #task ask about the budget for the self learning, online courses, workshops (5 online zoom workshop)

+Feedback ->

+Communication is important, either written or said Have a clear way and stick to it.